-Table 11, Employment by Industry, reveals that Lexington Township, Croswell, and Sanilac County all have the highest percentage of residents employed in the Manufacturing industry.
-The Village of Lexington has the highest percentage of residents within the educational services, health care and social assistance industry.
-Within Lexington Township, the three largest industries with regard to citizen employment are manufacturing (47.7%); educational services, health care, and social assistance (13.1%); and construction (10.2%).
+Table 12, Employment by Industry, reveals that a high proportion of Lexington Township, Lexington Village, Croswell, and Sanilac County residents are employed in the Manufacturing industry.
+A shift from the last decade is an increase in residents employed within the educational services, health care and social assistance industry.
+In the Township, there are over 30% of employed residents in this sector, a departure from the largest sector in 2013 (manufacturing).
+Within Lexington Township, the three largest industries are educational services, health care, and social assistance (30.6%); manufacturing (23.3%); and arts, entertainment, and recreation, and accommodation and food services (11.5%).
+Construction has drastically decreased from 10.2% in 2013 to just 1.6% of residents in 2022.